Avishkar1117/Local_PDF_Analyzer/README.md

 3. Ensure you have Ollama installed and run the following commands to pull the necessary local models: ollama pull qwen3:4b ollama pull nomic-embed-text
-4.Open the Jupyter Notebook and run the cells!
+4. Open the Jupyter Notebook and run the cells!